 You’re a contract dancer at Twentieth Century-Fox, and you’re lazing around the studio with the guys, killing time.
 No assignment.
 All of a sudden into the rehearsal hall strides Jack Cole, hurriedly.
 He impatiently assembles a sage bit of dancing for you.
-Growling orders at Matt Mattox and Frank Radcliffe (aka “Jumbo” because of his girth), Cole sews together a trio number, and you’re in the center.
-You rehearse this frenetic bit with zero idea why you are doing it, jump into the costume Cole throws at you, stick on makeup, and bolt to the soundstage for filming.
+Growling orders at Matt Mattox and Frank Radcliffe (aka “Jumbo” because of his girth), Cole sews together a trio number, and you’re in the middle.
+You rehearse this frenetic bit with zero idea why you are doing it, jump into the costume Cole tosses at you, stick on some makeup, and bolt to the sound stage for filming.
 The movie?
 DREAMBOAT (1952) starring Ginger Rogers and Clifton Webb.
 The number is an early-television satire on an indelicate subject — a commercial for prune juice.

 What do I know?
 I’m just your dance-detective at work, conjuring the daily work life of Gwen Verdon in 1952 while at Fox, prior to her transfer to Broadway to dance in “Can-Can.”

 How could she leave behind Los Angeles, and lyrics like this?